TSYS-Merchant/stumps/README.md

 # Source code, issues, and feature enhancements

-Stumps' source code is hosted on GitHub @ https://github.com/merchantwarehouse/stumps.
-All issues and feature enhancements are being tracked in the Stumps GitHub Issue Tracker.
+[Stumps' source code](https://github.com/merchantwarehouse/stumps) is hosted on GitHub, along with all of our other Open Source projects.
+All issues and feature enhancements are being tracked in the [Stumps GitHub Issue Tracker](https://github.com/merchantwarehouse/stumps/issues?state=open).

 # Competitors

 Below are a number of tools playing in a similar space.
-Many of them are interesting, mature products, but for various reasons, we felt that they weren't fit for purpose.
+Many of them are interesting, mature products, but for various reasons, we felt that they weren't fit for our purposes.

 * [Web Page Replay](https://code.google.com/p/web-page-replay/)
 * [stubby4j](https://github.com/azagniotov/stubby4j) and its clones